JRCSTU/wltp/README.rst

         but it is much simpler.

     sphinx
-        The text-oriented language, a superset of `Restructured Text <https://en.wikipedia.org/wiki/ReStructuredText>`_, used to write the documentation for this project, with simlar capabilities to *LaTeX*, but for humans.
+        The text-oriented language, a superset of `Restructured Text <https://en.wikipedia.org/wiki/ReStructuredText>`_, used to write the documentation for this project, with simlar capabilities to *LaTeX*, but for humans, e.g.,  the Linux kernel adopted this textual format on 2016. http://sphinx-doc.org/
-        http://sphinx-doc.org/

     notebook
     jupyter notebook
     Jupyter
         *Jupyter* is a web-based interactive computational environment for creating *Jupyter notebook* documents.
         The "notebook" term can colloquially make reference to many different entities, mainly the Jupyter web application, Jupyter Python web server, or Jupyter document format, depending on context.

         A *Jupyter Notebook* document is composed of an ordered list of input/output *cells* which contain code in variou languages, text (using Markdown), mathematics, plots and rich media, usually ending with the ".ipynb" extension.

 .. _begin-replacements: